Pickle99/ecommerce-embed-store/README.md

 `yarn start`

+### Do not forgot to configure prettier locally, for VSC you will need settings.json

 # How to start the project Locally (without docker)

 First of all, from root directory run `yarn install`, then: